 - Purging recycled items that can easily be replaced if needed, gives you more space.

 IKEA white magazine file box, white wood crate (similar), IKEA magazine holder with label holder (similar), wire storage basket (similar), round wire storage basket (similar), white bread box (similar), low profile storage bin (similar), round plastic basket (similar), floor lamp (similar)

 Make Space to Work

 The purpose of a craft room is to create.
-Give yourself a nice clean space to create.
+Organize your craft room to give yourself a nice clean space to create.